zliu-fd/lmdbjni/readme.md

 ```

 A cursor in a read-only transaction must be closed explicitly,
 before or after its transaction ends.
-Both these try blocks are fine.
+Both these try blocks are safe.

 ```java
  try (Transaction tx = env.createReadTransaction();